Show All Answers

 *Braintree Charter - Section 7-3(c ): Condition Making Preliminary Election Unnecessary – If at the expiration of time for filing statements of mayoral candidates to be voted upon at any preliminary election, not more than 2 statements have been filed with the town clerk for the office of mayor, the candidates whose statements have been filed with the town clerk shall be considered to have been nominated to the office, and their names shall be voted upon for this office at the succeeding regular town election.

-Find out where you vote on the Secretary of the Commonwealth of Massachusetts website.
+Find out where you vote on the Secretary of the Commonwealth of Massachusetts website. or, using your mobile device, click qrcode and scan with your camera.

-Find out which voter precinct you live in on the Secretary of the Commonwealth of Massachusetts website.
+Find out which voter precinct you live in on the Secretary of the Commonwealth of Massachusetts website. or, using your mobile device click qrcode and scan with your camera.

 You can find information on the Secretary of the Commonwealth of Massachusetts website.